Which Ear Plugs are Best?

 How often should I change my earplugs?

 We suggest that you change your ear plugs when they become soiled or when they no longer retain their form or shape when you remove them from your ear.
 In the case of silicone ear plugs, it is recommended that they are replaced when they become dirty or when they lose their “tackiness” and become less effective.
 The timeframe to change ear plugs will vary from person to person, depending how often you wear them, how you keep them stored (ideally they should be stored in a carry case or the like away from dust etc) and if you insert & remove them with clean hands, the can typically last anywhere from 3 – 7 days.

 Snoring… Spoken with your Doctor?

 We are frequently contacted by people asking for ear plugs to help block the sound of a snoring partner.
 One question we like to ask when people contact us for help is first, has your partner discussed their snoring problem with their doctor?
 We recommend this to rule out any medical issues as it may be an indicator of a more serious condition such as sleep apnea and shouldn’t be ignored.

 The reality is that it’s much better to address the source of the sound, which in this case is your partner.
 The fact is, using a simple device such as an Airmax breathing device (which is a very soft silicone splint to help open the nasal passages to improve breathing) could reduce your partners snoring.

-How can I tell when noise is potentially damaging to my hearing?
+How can I tell when Noise is Damaging Hearing?